-Use the cmake generator or cmake\multi if you are using CMake to machine-generate your Visual Studio projects.
+Use the cmake generator, or cmake\multi, if you are using cmake to machine-generate your Visual Studio projects.

-Check the Generators section to read about the cmake generator.
+Check the generator section to read about the cmake generator.
 Check the official CMake docs to find out more about generating Visual Studio projects with CMake.

-However, beware of some current CMake limitations, such as not dealing well with find-packages, because CMake doesn't know how to handle finding both debug and release packages.
+However, beware of some current cmake limitations, such as not dealing well with find-packages, because cmake doesn't know how to handle finding both debug and release packages.